 Scrum, on the other hand, is based on a different set of beliefs—ones that do map well to problems with enough uncertainty to make high levels of predictability difficult.
 These beliefs, or agile principles, are described in this chapter.
 I also encourage you to check out this at-a-glance comparison of the underlying principles of plan-driven process and Scrum.

-In product manufacturing, companies conform to a defined process that is designed to repeatedly reproduce the same finished product.
-Conversely, in product development companies need a process that will help them create the unique single instance of a product.
+- Embrace Helpful Variability: Product manufacturing uses a defined process that is designed to repeatedly reproduce the same finished product.
+Product development requires a process that will help create a unique single instance of a product.
 To create something new, companies require a process that embraces variability.

-At the heart of Scrum are the principles of inspection, adaptation, and transparency (referred to collectively by Schwaber and Beedle in Agile Software Development with Scrum as empirical process control.
+- Leverage Variability through Inspection, Adaptation, and Transparency.
+At the heart of Scrum are the principles of inspection, adaptation, and transparency.
 In Scrum, teams inspect and adapt not only what they are building (sprint reviews), but also how they are building it (sprint retrospectives).

 When using Scrum, we are constantly balancing the desire for prediction with the need for adaptation.
 The five principles below focus on this topic.

-Scrum contends that teams should never make a premature decision just because a generic process would dictate that now is the appointed time to make one.
-Instead, when using Scrum, teams try to keep their options open until the last responsible moment (LRM).
-This means they gather information and delay commitment until the cost of not making a decision is greater than the cost of making a decision.
+- Keep Options Open.
+Scrum teams try to keep their options open until the last responsible moment (LRM).
+They gather information and delay commitment until the cost of not making a decision is greater than the cost of making a decision.

-In Scrum, when teams have enough knowledge to make an informed, reasonable step forward with a solution, they advance.
-However, when faced with uncertainty, rather than trying to predict it away, teams use low-cost exploration (e.g., prototype, study, experiment, etc.) to buy relevant information to help them decide how to make a step forward.
+- Favor an Adaptive, Exploratory Approach.
+When Scrum teams face uncertainty, rather than trying to predict it away, teams use low-cost exploration (e.g., prototype, study, experiment, etc.) to buy relevant information to help them decide how to make a step forward.
 They then use feedback from this step to decide how best to proceed.

-Scrum teams, on the other hand seeks to minimize waste by embracing economically sensible change.
+- Embrace Change in an Economically Sensible Way.
+Scrum teams seek to minimize waste by embracing economically sensible change.
 (The blog post, Economically Sensible Change explains the subtle but important difference between embracing change, and embracing economically sensible change.)
 The goal is to keep the cost-of-change curve flat for as long as possible—making it economically sensible to embrace even late change.
 To do this, Scrum teams manage the amount of work in process and the flow of work so that the cost of change is less affected by time.
-For details, see Work in Process later in this chapter.

 Scrum teams acquire validated learning when they obtain knowledge that confirms or refutes an assumption that they have made.
 The three principles below focus on this topic.